 Most searches for off grid land or bug out locations starts online and usually, it will produce hundreds of available results.
 You will find mostly publically know properties, but you can also find excess state or federal property for sale, lease and in some cases for trading.
 The government will often auction off excess land, including military bunkers or missile silos.
-You might not have the kind of money to turn a missile silo into a perfect bug out location or off-grid home, but you can always check the govsales.gov website.
+You might not have the kind of money to turn a missile silo into a perfect bug out location or off-grid home.
+However, you can always check the govsales.gov website for deals.
 Who knows, maybe you will find something of interest in your local area.
 A lease of private or government land is the cheapest, quickest and easiest way of obtaining use of a piece of land as long as you follow their rules.

 If you found this article useful, please vote for Prepper’s Will as a top prepper website: